-Whether you decide to keep grades in your homeschool depends almost entirely on you unless you live in a state that asks to see grades at the end of your school year.
-As long as you have some system of tracking progress that others can understand if they need to, you’re probably all right.
+Whether you decide to keep grades in your homeschool depends almost entirely on you unless you live in a state or have a cover school that requires grade reporting.
+As long as you have some system of tracking your child’s progress, that is the most important thing.

 If grades make you feel better, use them.
 Because the point is to understand the material enough that the child gets the right answers, some families have a standing do-it-over rule: If the problem or answer is incorrect, talk about it and then the child does it once more.

 - Grades tell you how much material the student actually mastered from the information you exposed him to.

 - Grading every single scrap of paper becomes overwhelming.